 The MenC vaccine is the vaccine that is given to household and very close contacts of a patient who becomes ill with group C meningococcal disease.
-It is this vaccine that is also used in the control of group C meningococcal disease outbreaks in, for example, schools and military establishments.
+It is this vaccine that is also used in the control of group C meningococcal disease outbreaks such as schools and military establishments.

 In August 2014, the National Immunisation Advisory Committee (NIAC) updated guidance relating to MenC vaccination.
 NIAC recommended that two doses be given in early childhood (at 4 and 13 months) and an adolescent dose when students are in first year.
 The booster dose of MenC vaccine for adolescents was recommended based on evidence that vaccine induced immunity to serogroup C (which is provided by early childhood vaccination) may decrease over time.
 The adolescent vaccination programme commenced in January 2015.
 Further information on the School programme in 2015 is located here.

 In 2016, further changes to the primary immunisation schedule have occurred.
-For babies born ON or AFTER 1 October 2016 a dose of the Men C vaccine will be given at 6 months and 13 month.
-For further information on the schedule for children born after this date is available from the HSE National Immunisation Office.
+For babies born ON or AFTER 1 October 2016 a dose of the Men C vaccine will be given at 6 months and 13 months.
+Further information on the schedule for children born after this date is available from the HSE National Immunisation Office.

 Note: The MenC vaccine only protects against group C meningococcal disease and does not protect against other forms of the disease such as groups A, B, W135 and Y.

 In January 2013, the European Medicines Agency approved a vaccine which protects against meningococcus group B for sale in Europe.
 The meningococcal group B vaccine (rDNA, component, adsorbed) which is licensed in Europe is called Bexsero.
 In 2016, HSE announced the implementation of the Meningococcal B vaccine programme for all children born on or after the 1st of October 2016.
 The vaccine is now given at 2, 4 and 12 months of age.
 The vaccine is also recommended for individuals at increased risk of meningococcal disease.
 Go to immunisation.ie for the most recent national guidance on the use of Bexsero vaccine.